kubecost/docs-cloud/apis/api-directory/allocation-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="accumulate" type="boolean" required="false" %}
 If `true`, sum the entire range of time intervals into a single set.
 Default value is `false`.
-Also supports accumulation by specific intervals of time including `hour`, `day`, and `week`.
 Does not accumulate idle costs, which must be configured separately.

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="idle" type="boolean" required="false" %}